 If you did say something like that, you weren’t wrong, and as you’ve probably noticed the ever-increasing circles of UK funky devotees have been going wild for the past week over Drake’s use of Kyla’s “Do You Mind?”
 The track, specifically the Crazy Cousinz remix, was one of the standout hits of funky’s heyday, first released in 2008 and rising in notoriety in the first half of 2009.
 And it's become Drake's latest British cultural co-sign, since he got his BBK tattoo.

-But, as every downvote on a “Drake brought me here” comment on YouTube will tell you, there’s a lot more to this story than Views From the 6.
-Rewind seven years, against a backdrop of waning UK garage, dubstep and grime scenes, an ebullient strand of house-styled African and West Indian rhythms was capturing UK dance-floors, albeit briefly.
+But, as every downvote on a “Drake brought me here” comment on YouTube will tell you, there’s a lot more to this story than Views from the 6.
+Rewind seven years, against a backdrop of waning UK garage, dubstep, and grime scenes, an ebullient strand of house-styled African and West Indian rhythms was capturing UK dance-floors, albeit briefly.
 “Do You Mind” was one of the totemic tracks of this era.
 The soulful, syncopated counterpart to head-on vibes of “Giggle Riddim” and the like.
-The track was the centre of a club sound that so nearly became something.
+The track was the center of a club sound that so nearly became something.

 Noisey: Yo Kyla, thanks for chatting to us.
 How crazy has the last week been?

 Kyla: I’ve had no real time to process it to be honest.
 It’s been so quick.
 I feel truly blessed and humbled.

 How long have you known this was on the cards?

 It’s only been in the past few weeks.
 Initially—because they wanted to drop the track April 1—I thought it was an April Fools.
 It’s not every day Drake calls.
 I signed all the paperwork last Monday and thought, right, it’ll be a couple of weeks now before it drops.
 Then the next day, it was out.
 So, it literally happened overnight.
 It was brilliant, but I wasn’t ready.